jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 working with JAXB marshalling for a class, we need to annotate the class with @XmlRootElement annotation.

 Spring application supports both JSON as well as XML.
-It will even support XML request with JSON response and vice versa.
+It will even support XML request with JSON response and vice versa, using content-type and Accept http headers, using @RestMapping(consumes="", produces="")

 ## Postman tool